KDE/homebrew-kde/README.md

 brew install haraldf/kf5/kf5-karchive
 ```

-or you can install them all with the install.sh provided in the 'tools'
+or you can install them all with the install.sh shell script provided in the
-directory.
+*tools* directory.

 **Uninstalltion**